3v0k4/bar_back/README.md

 BarBack is simple and bullshit free by design: features are limited in scope and dependencies kept to the minimum.
 In other words, it's easier to use and less buggy than the alternatives.

-BarBack enables you to:
+BarBack enables you to (with HTTP basic authentication):

 - execute an ActiveRecord or SQL read query;
 - save an ActiveRecord or SQL read query for later;
-- view the query result and update records behind HTTP basic authentication;
+- view the query result and update records;
 - share the query result with anybody via a link that contains a random UUID;
 - export the query result to CSV.